 Remove from heat.
 Let cool for 10 minutes.
 Puree with an immersion blender or in two batches in an upright blender.

 Run the cranberry sauce through a food mill to remove the skins.
-Alternatively, pass the pureed cranberry sauce through a sieve or a small-holed strainer, rubbing it through with the back of a wooden spoon to remove any bits of cranberry skins that were not completely pureed.
+Alternatively, puree the sauce and then pass the it through a sieve or a small-holed colander, rubbing it through with the back of a wooden spoon to remove any bits of cranberry skins that were not completely pureed.

 If serving within 3 days, simply pour the cranberry puree into a serving dish, cover with a lid or plastic wrap and refrigerate.